Feelhaver Elementary School serves 220 students in grades Kindergarten-4.

 Students by Grade

-The diversity score of Feelhaver Elementary School is 0.41, which is equal to the diversity score at state average of 0.41.
+The diversity score of Feelhaver Elementary School is 0.31, which is less than the diversity score at state average of 0.44.
 The school's diversity has stayed relatively flat over five school years.

 State Level (IA)

 Overall Testing Rank

 Math Test Scores (% Proficient)

 All Ethnic Groups

 Participates in the National School Lunch Program (NSLP)